commercialhaskell/stack/GUIDE.md

 Test suite not yet implemented
 ```

-In the next three subsections, we'll disect a few details of this helloworld
+In the next three subsections, we'll dissect a few details of this helloworld
 example.

 ### Files in helloworld